18F/handbook/pages/getting-started/classes/benefits.md

 [EAP Supervisor Guide](https://drive.google.com/file/d/1uYJ3cWUc3HLUUm5f7baFt_uUpz_-CyIG/view)
 for additional support.

-### EAP orientation and wellness sessions
+### EAP orientation, wellness sessions, and GSA's point of contact

 Throughout the year, you can attend an EAP Orientation as well as free health & wellness sessions.
 Visit the
 [EAP InSite Page](https://insite.gsa.gov/employee-resources/hr-eeo-pay-and-leave/worklife-programs/employee-assistance-program)
 for current dates, times, and links.

+The InSite page also lists GSA's EAP program manager, if you want to provide feedback about your experience with the program.

 ## Flexible spending accounts